 Finally, there is the wattage.
 With USB-PD, the cable, power adapter, and phone communicate with each other before any power starts moving.
 What makes USB-PD so special is that it sends out a higher amount of power if the device needs it but can still provide charge to devices that don't need as much power.
 In the case of the iPhone 11, the phone is only capable of using up to 18-watts of power officially (though, according to Weibo it may be able to support up to 22 watts), so higher wattage won't make it charge faster.

 Apple's 18W USB-C Power Adapter will set you back $29, so thankfully there are cheaper options.

 RAVPower has a compatible 18-Watt USB-C Power Adapter for $19.99, which is $9 cheaper than Apple's.
 Not only does it have a USB-C PD port, but it also has an additional USB Type-A port to charge another device.
 If you use both ports at the same time, power output drops to 15 watts on both ports.

 You can also look at Aukey which offers a super-compact 18-watt charger at $19.99 as well.
 What's great about this charger is that it not only takes a minimal amount of space, it comes with a 45-day money-back guarantee and a two-year warranty that includes product replacement.

-Even with our most expensive combination of cable and charger, you will save over $4 compared to Apple's cheapest combination.
-And that would include a more durable cable, dual ports on the power adapter, and a much longer warranty (the cable has a lifetime warranty).
-But if you don't need the extra port, the saving increases even more.
+Even with our most expensive cable and this charger, you will still save compared to Apple's cheapest combination.
+You'll also get more flexibility and features, like a more durable cable, dual ports on the power adapter, and a much longer warranty (the cable has a lifetime warranty).